In March of 2015, ARM investigators returned from going deep undercover into underground bear bile farms in Hanoi, Vietnam.

-The active ingredient in the bear bile is ursodeoxycholic acid; considered to many as somewhat of a ‘wonder cure.’
-However, the use of the bear bile has caused torture and extreme pain to the Asiatic moon and sun bears, who are now endangered and facing extinction.
+The active ingredient in the bear bile is Ursodeoxycholic acid, which is considered somewhat of a ‘wonder cure.’
+However, the bear bile’s use has caused torture and extreme pain to the Asiatic moon and sun bears, who are now endangered and facing extinction.

-The bears are forced to undergo painful and dangerous extraction of their bile up to twice daily, using a steel catheter that is embedded into its stomach and sometimes steel corsets, to keep them immobilized.
-The pain is so excruciating for the bears that during the ‘milking,’ they will thrash uncontrollably, bang their heads against the cages and have even been documented as tearing the flesh from their own paws to try to distract themselves from the torture and pain.
+These cages restrict any movement so that it makes the ‘milking’ process easier.
+However, because the bears are not even able to turn around, they develop sores and open wounds on their bodies from rubbing on the cages.
+The bears undergo painful and dangerous extraction of their bile up to twice daily, using a steel catheter embedded into its stomach and sometimes steel corsets, to keep them immobilized.
+The pain is excruciating for the bears during ‘milking,’ they will thrash uncontrollably, bang their heads against the cages, and have even been documented as tearing the flesh from their paws to try to distract themselves from the torture and pain.
 Many bears die slowly from infections or liver ailments, including cancer.